SENG321-2026/project/RFP/rfp-template.md

 Project team member's info and roles.
 Please include contact information.

 ## 9.0 Reflection on the use of AI
-In this section, reflect on the differences between AI-generated content and the content you generate on your own. **Please write your RFPs yourselves and then use AI afterwards for a comparison.** Here are the questions we would like you to answer in this section:
+In this section, reflect on how the use of AI impacted your submission of this deliverable.
+We encourage you to reflect deeply on these prompts as they contribute towards a significant portion on how your work is evaluated.

 - List all the ways that your team used generative AI in this deliverable.
 Please be specific.
 (E.g. to identify key stakeholders).